tldr-pages/tldr/pages/linux/autopkgtest.md

 > Run tests on Debian packages.
 > More information: <https://wiki.debian.org/ContinuousIntegration/autopkgtest>.

-- Build the package in the current directory and run all tests using the 'null' virtualization server:
+- Build the package in the current directory and run all tests using the `null` virtualization server:

 `autopkgtest -- null`